Tag: Eckhart Tolle

-Books I’m glad I found
+• Books I’m glad I found

-Books that influenced me last year:
+Books that had an influence on me last year:

 Snip20160107_4

-I noticed this while browsing the bookstore early last year.
+I noticed this while browsing the book store early last year.
 My son, a serious tennis player, was considering a gluten-free diet.
 I read it cover to cover (twice) and it changed what I eat.

 Snip20160107_5